What is CRM Software? Definition

 - Dashboards, Analytics and Reporting

-- CRMs are the most heterogeneous customer relationship software which explains the hyper choice in this market.
-They range from advanced contact manager (xRM) to commercial ERP (such as Everwin or divalto).
+CRM is the most diverse customer relationship software, which explains the hyper choice on this market.
+They range from the advanced contact manager (xRM) to commercial ERP (such as Everwin or divalto).

-We find more and more CRM features and services natively in CRM tools:
+We find the following CRM features and services more and more often in CRM tools than ever before: